Lab 2 : Writing in Assembly

 Using the skills and knowledge acquired from this lab, answer the following post-lab question(s) on Blackboard.

-1. Referring to the Cortex-M4 technical manual, how many "Add" instructions are there and what are they?
+1. Referring to the Cortex-M4 technical manual, how many "Add" instructions can you find in the manual and what are they?

 2. Write the instruction that loads the address 0x20000010 into register R0.